-Bycatch policy instruments chosen only for their short-run impact and without regard for the long-run impact through incentives directing bycatch-saving technical change may not be optimal when these incentives plus the direction and amount of induced biased technical change (see footnote 38) are jointly considered.
-Some bycatch policy instruments create more specific and targeted innovation and adoption incentives than others.39 For example, it is unknown whether or not temporary bycatch taxes or permanent bycatch property rights, such as DMLs, generate stronger incentives to innovate than less discriminatory command-and-control policy instruments such as time and area closures, bycatch quotas (performance standards), or effort limits and may also have lower adverse impacts on target species catches.
+Bycatch policy instruments chosen in isolation and without regard for the incentives directing bycatch-saving technical change may not be optimal when these incentives plus the direction and amount of induced biased technical change (see footnote 51) are jointly considered.
+Some bycatch policy instruments create more specific and targeted innovation incentives than others.
+For example, temporary bycatch taxes or permanent bycatch property rights, such as DMLs, generate stronger incentives to innovate than less discriminatory command-and-control policy instruments such as time and area closures or effort limits and may also have lower adverse impacts on target species catches.
+More specific bycatch policy instruments more directly increase the bycatch shadow price than more general policies, and hence alter relative factor prices that induce innovation, coupled with potentially lower foregone profits.